SeverS/sample-virtual-library/README.md

 2. Copy the generated apikey
 3. For POST, PUT, DELETE methods you must set the headers `Access-Control-Request-Headers: X-Api-Key` and `X-Api-Key: <your api key>`

+or you can use the Postman collection inside this repo.

 ## API Endpoints

 | Endpoint                     |    method   |  description                       |